- By girly-d

 I was 6 years old.
 My brother broke the news.
 He was only 4.

 In my late teens I developed my own relationship with alcohol.
 Maybe it was genetic for me - maybe I was just curious to sample this strong smelling medicine that put peoples heads to sleep.
-I needed to find something because by now mine was starting to hurt.
+I needed to find something if I'm honest because mine was starting to hurt.

 I partied through my twenties.
 That bit was fine.
 I was the same as my friends bar the odd occasional blip.